ironartisan/ironartisan/README.md

 ### Hi👋

-- 🔭 I am a graduate student, and my research direction is deep learning and trajectory prediction.Email:ironartisan@foxmail.com,Welcome to communicate with me.
+- 🔭 I am a graduate student, and my research direction is deep learning and trajectory prediction.Email:ironartisan@foxmail.com
 <!--
 **ironartisan/ironartisan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.